 When a call is made to the MASH advice line, the school will then wait to receive advice from the duty officer.
 Once this is received, the school will act upon this, contacting parents if advised to do so.
 If parents are advised to carry out further discussions with the allocated social worker, the school will arrange any joint planning meetings as necessary.
 The Headteacher will be kept informed of the referral and any subsequent action.
+Ultimately, the best interests of the child must be at the centre of all decision making, behaviours and action taken in relation to children

-Where a child is at risk of immediate danger or harm a call must be made straight away to the MASH Advice Line (0207 364 3444) or the Police.
+Where a child is at risk of immediate danger or harm a call must be made straight away to the Child Protection Advice Line (0207 364 3444) or the Police.
 Anyone can make a referral, so action must not be delayed if the Designated Safeguarding Lead or their Deputy cannot be found, such as out of normal working hours.
 Where referrals are not made by the Designated Safeguarding Lead, they should be informed of the referral as soon as possible.
 In an emergency take the action necessary to help the child, including calling 999 if necessary.